Criticality in the Bose-Hubbard model with three-body repulsion: Exact diagonalization approach

-To examine the critical behavior of the system for $\rho=1$ for different values of three-body repulsion, we first perform ED of the Hamiltonian for a fixed lattice size $L$.
-In this way, for a given tunnelling $J$ (measured in the units $U=1$) we find the exact ground state of the system $|\mathtt{G}(J)\rangle$ and its energy $E_G(J)$.
-The simplest way of finding properties of the studied system is to calculate the hopping fields (see Fig. \ref{Fig2}).
-It is a straightforward observation that depending on the tunnelling $J$, the system exhibits non-local correlations.
-For small tunnelling, the SF hopping $\phi$ is negligible, and PSF hopping $\Phi$ dominates in the system.
-For larger tunnelling amplitudes the SF hopping increases and plays a crucial role in determining properties of the system.
-Apart from some details this general picture holds also even for very soft three-body repulsions (see Fig. \ref{Fig2}b).
+To examine the critical behavior of the system for $\rho=1$ for different values of three-body repulsion, we first perform exact diagonalization of the Hamiltonian for a fixed lattice size $L$.
+In this way, for a given tunneling $J$ (measured in the units $U=1$) we find the exact ground state of the system $|\mathtt{G}(J)\rangle$ and its energy $E_G(J)$.
+It is a straightforward observation that depending on the tunneling $J$, the system exhibits non-local correlations.
+For low tunneling rates, SF hopping $\phi$ is negligible, and PSF hopping $\Phi$ dominates in the system (see Fig. \ref{Fig2}).
+For higher tunneling amplitudes the SF hopping increases and plays a crucial role in determining the properties of the system.
+Apart from some details this general picture holds also even for very soft three-body repulsions [see Fig. \ref{Fig2}b].
 Hence the QPT from PSF to SF exists for any reasonable value of $W$.

-We now use the fidelity susceptibility (FS) as a quantitative indicator of the PSF-SF QPT, defined as \cite{You,Cozzini,Buonsante,Gu}:
+We now use the fidelity susceptibility (FS) as a quantitative indicator of the PSF-SF QPT, defined as \cite{Gu,Cozzini,You,Buonsante,Rigol1,Rigol2}: